When can I bring my puppy home?

-Socialising young puppies before they move on to their permanent homes is at the heart of what Paws in Work are about - our events help workplace colleagues to unwind with little bundles of furry fun, but doing so is extremely valuable to the puppies’ development.
+Socialising young puppies before they move on to their permanent homes is at the heart of what Paws in Work are about - our events help workplace colleagues unwind with a litter of adorable pups, but doing so is extremely valuable to the puppies’ development.
 We know that socialising has to be taken seriously if your puppy is to grow up to be a happy, well-adjusted dog.

-how old should your puppy be?
+How old should your puppy be?

-how do i prepare for a puppy?
+How do I prepare for a puppy?

 Do not use products like toothpaste or shampoos that are intended for humans - they’re not right for dogs at all.
-For example, Purina Puppy Guide states that human toothpaste could lead to uncomfortable foaming and stomach upsets for your pup, and you really don’t want that for them.
+Purina Puppy Guide states that human toothpaste could lead to uncomfortable foaming and stomach upsets for your pup, and you really don’t want that for them.

-what happens when i bring my puppy home?
+What happens when I bring my puppy home?

 As soon as you bring your new pup home for the first time, let them explore their new home while you observe.
 This allows them to find their way around the place and also helps you see all the places that you forgot to puppy-proof!
 Don’t worry - it’s easy to overlook a few places until you see puppy being curious around them.
 With the socialising they have had at our events, you can be sure they will be confident to explore!

-how do i puppy-proof my home?
+How do I puppy-proof my home?

 To help make your place puppy-proof, you can put up baby gates or screen doors if you want to keep certain areas off-limits.
 Keep any cleaning products or medication well out of reach of a curious little nose, and also make sure you don’t have any plants in the house that could be poisonous to your pup.
 Hide any stray electrical wires away.
 And as tempting as it may be, never give your puppy chocolate, as it’s toxic to dogs.
-You can get chocolate safe for your puppy from your local pet shop.
+You can get chocolate-safe for your puppy from your local pet shop.